gAbelli/ytup/README.md

 At the time of writing, YouTube gives you 10.000 quotas per day, and uploading one video through the API costs 1.600 quotas.
 Additionally, you will spend 100 quotas for listing the 10 most recent videos (unless you use the `-r` flag) and 1 quota to get the video tags.

+## Additional info

+- The upload timestamp must be in ISO 8601 format.
+- If you don't specify a publish date and time, the video will be uploaded but not scheduled.

+## Subscribe!

+While you are here, subscribe to my YouTube channel [mateMATTIci](https://www.youtube.com/@mateMATTIci)!